 Another great thing about Osaka for travellers is that many budget airlines from all over Southeast Asia use it as their base.
 So it can be an excellent alternative to Tokyo for flying into the country.

-This post is to give you some advice from my own experiences of staying in Osaka and doing day trips from there.
+This post is to give you some advice from my own experiences of staying in Osaka and doing day trips from Osaka when there.

-If you plan on doing lots of day trips from Osaka then it’s best to get a Japan Rail Pass (you can get one with that link) to save you money.
-Then you can use the shinkansen trains where available as they are quicker, especially when going to further places.
+If you plan on doing lots of day trips from Osaka by train (the best way) and travelling to other areas of Japan further away like Tokyo then it’s best to get a Japan Rail Pass (get one with that link) to save money on train travel.